 When Elizabeth Bicknell died in 1868, she left all of her real estate, including the western portion of the General Thomas Allin House, to her youngest stepson, Thomas W. Bicknell.
-By then he was no longer living in the Allin House (his own home stood nearby on a different parcel of former Allin farmland), but he held on to this property for about five years.
-Thomas Bicknell had learned much of the Allin family history from his stepmother, which he chronicled in detail during his long career as Barrington's most prolific and influential historian of the nineteenth and early twentieth centuries.
-Around 1909, Bicknell donated to the Rhode Island Historical Society a collection of General Thomas Allin's papers: personal letters and other documents illustrating the domestic, commercial, civic and military life of a successful gentleman-farmer of the 18th century.
+By then he was no longer living in the Allin House (his own home stood nearby on a different parcel of former Allin farmland31), but he held on to this property for about five years.
+Thomas Bicknell had learned much of the Allin family history from his stepmother, which he chronicled in detail during his long career as Barrington's most prolific and influential historian of the nineteenth and early twentieth centuries.32 Around 1909, Bicknell donated to the Rhode Island Historical Society a collection of General Thomas Allin's papers: personal letters and other documents illustrating the domestic, commercial, civic and military life of a successful gentleman-farmer of the 18th century.

-In 1868 one of Barrington's earliest suburban plats had laid out a small grid of new streets (First Street to Sixth Street) and 117 house lots immediately to the south of the railroad depot (no longer extant) that stood on the west side of Washington Road near Alfred Drowne Road; that area and the depot, which was located about 0.15 mile south of the intersection of Washington Road and Lincoln Avenue, soon came to be called Drownville (Map 6).
-32 In 1871 Thomas W. Bicknell, together with Eliza (Carpenter) Cooke and John Carpenter (both Allin descendants), and Joseph A. Chedel (who owned the eastern dwelling unit in the General Thomas Allin House), combined their respective acreages to create a development plat of their own, presumably in their own attempt to capitalize on the nearby train depot.
-This plat, modeled on a typical railroad/streetcar suburb layout, had about 310 narrow, rectangular, mostly uniform 5,000 sq.ft. house lots arrayed within a grid of new streets to the north and south of Lincoln Avenue between Washington Road and Prospect Street.
-33 A two-acre lot on the north side of Lincoln Avenue near Washington Road was reserved for the "Mansion House," depicted on the plat map (Map 7) with mature trees and the recognizable footprint of the ca. 1769 General Thomas Allin House with its 1857 ell.
+In 1868 one of Barrington's earliest suburban plats had laid out a small grid of new streets (First Street to Sixth Street) and 117 house lots immediately to the south of the railroad depot (no longer extant) that stood on the west side of Washington Road near Alfred Drowne Road; that area and the depot, which was located about 0.15 mile south of the intersection of Washington Road and Lincoln Avenue, soon came to be called Drownville (Map 6).33 In 1871 Thomas W. Bicknell, together with Eliza (Carpenter) Cooke and John Carpenter (both Allin descendants), and Joseph A. Chedel (who owned the eastern dwelling unit in the General Thomas Allin House), combined their respective acreages to create a development plat of their own, presumably in their own attempt to capitalize on the nearby train depot.
+This plat, modeled on a typical railroad/streetcar suburb layout, had about 310 narrow, rectangular, mostly uniform 5,000 sq.ft. house lots arrayed within a grid of new streets to the north and south of Lincoln Avenue between Washington Road and Prospect Street.34 A two-acre lot on the north side of Lincoln Avenue near Washington Road was reserved for the "Mansion House," depicted on the plat map (Map 7) with mature trees and the recognizable footprint of the ca. 1769-1774 General Thomas Allin House with its 1857 ell.
 In the end, this ambitious real estate development scheme was not carried out as planned, perhaps because the demand for new housing at that level of density did not materialize.
-The suburban homes that were built in this plat between the 1880s and the 1920s, in a variety of architectural styles, instead would rise on reconfigured and less uniform lots averaging about a half-acre in size.
+The suburban homes that were built in this plat between the 1880s and the

-&lt;sup>30 The Thomas W. Bicknell House (ca. 1866), 220 Washington Road, is in the Alfred Drowne Road Historic District (NR 2005).
+31 The Thomas W. Bicknell House (ca. 1866), 220 Washington Road, is in the Alfred Drowne Road Historic District (NR 2005).

-&lt;sup>31 Bicknell's works on Barrington included: Historical Address and Poem Delivered at the Centennial Celebration of the Incorporation of the Town of Barrington (1870); A History of Barrington, Rhode Island (1898); Barrington Soldiers in the War of the evolution, the Dorr War, and in the War of the Rebellion (1898); Sowams, with Ancient Records of Sowams and Parts Adjacent (1908); and "Barrington Homes of Eighty Years Ago," published serially in The Barrington and Warren Gazette in 1918-19.
+32 Bicknell's works on Barrington included: Historical Address and Poem Delivered at the Centennial Celebration of the Incorporation of the Town of Barrington (1870); A History of Barrington, Rhode Island (1898); Barrington Soldiers in the War of the evolution, the Dorr War, and in the War of the Rebellion (1898); Sowams, with Ancient Records of Sowams and Parts Adjacent (1908); and "Barrington Homes of Eighty Years Ago," published serially in The Barrington and Warren Gazette in 1918-19.
 Bicknell also wrote a Baptist biography, the Story of Dr. John Clarke (1915); a 3-volume narrative History of the State of Rhode Island and the Providence Plantations (1920); two genealogies of his own Bicknell family (1880 and 1913); and at least one book of poetry.

-&lt;sup>32 The Alfred Drowne Road Historic District (NR, 2005) encompasses part of this 1868 plat.
+33 The Alfred Drowne Road Historic District (NR, 2005) encompasses part of this 1868 plat.

-&lt;sup>33 "Plat of House Lots in Drownville Belonging to T. W. Bicknell, J. A. Chedel, John Carpenter, and Eliza Cooke" (drawing #000).
+34 "Plat of House Lots in Drownville Belonging to T. W. Bicknell, J. A. Chedel, John Carpenter, and Eliza Cooke" (drawing #000).